Azure-Samples/ms-identity-javascript-angular-spa-aspnet-webapi-multitenant/README.md

 - angular
 - azure-active-directory
 - microsoft-graph-api
-description: "An incremental multi-tenancy tutorial demonstrating how to setup and configure your app, provide consent as admin and deploy it on Azure App Services"
+description: "An incremental multi-tenant tutorial demonstrating how to develop and configure your app, provision using consent and deploy it on Azure App Services"
 urlFragment: "ms-identity-javascript-angular-spa-aspnet-webapi-multitenant"
 ---